adialgo007/razorPayIntegration/README.md

 ```

 # Deployment on Cloud
 The application can be deployed as Kubernetes pods on Kubernetes nodes.
 Multiple pods can be spawned depending on the load of the system.
-Few of the other resources which needs to be deployed, which might be compulsory for the application to run:
+Few of the other resources which might be compulsory for the application to run should be deployed as well.
+Those might be following:

 1. Database (Replicated ideally for high availability and durability).
 2. Cache (We can use distributed cache like redis sentinel for high availability and durability).